 For ingredients that he and his family don't grow themselves, Damiano makes every effort to support Indiana farmers through his food purchases.

 Everything is sliced, chopped and otherwise prepared fresh every morning.
 The sauce is handmade every morning.
-Dishes are cooked to order, not cooked in advance and microwaved or left under a heat lamp.
-It results in a bit of a wait for your meal, but that wait is worth it to Damiano, who detests fast food.
+They cook all meals to order, not in advance and left under a heat lamp or microwaved.
+That quality promise results in a bit of a wait for your meal, but that wait is worth it to Damiano, who detests fast food.

 "When you get a hamburger for 99 cents," he said, "What kind of meat are you eating?
 I know exactly what ingredients are in my dishes."